 An embedded system can be defined as a combination of computer hardware and software, which is designed to carry out a specific set of functions within a larger system.
 As embedded systems are engineered to perform only a defined set of tasks, design engineers can optimize their size, reliability, power consumption, performance, and cost.
-These systems are produced on a broad scale and share functionalities across a range of applications and environments.
+These systems are developed on a large scale and share expertise across a range of applications and environments.
 Industry machines, medical equipment, household appliances, cameras, vending machines, wearables, and mobile devices are all examples of devices that use embedded systems.

 Embedded systems mainly consist of two major elements such as hardware and software.